Funding for UK/EU students 2020/21

 NERC Doctoral Training Partnership in Adapting to the Challenges of a Changing Environment (ACCE)

 ACCE provides doctoral training in the biological components of the natural environment and related discipline.
-It is a partnership between the Universities of Sheffield, Liverpool and York, and the NERC’s Centre for Ecology and Hydrology (CEH).
+It's a partnership between the Universities of Sheffield, Liverpool and York, and the NERC’s Centre for Ecology and Hydrology (CEH).

 The SPHERES NERC Doctoral Training Partnership encompasses research activities within three broad themes: the science of the Earth's Atmosphere, Geosphere and Biosphere.
 It is a partnership between the Universities of Leeds and York.